Link FactSet and CRSP

 Second-part Stata code:

-Please set up LIBNAME and directories in SAS and Stata to reference to relevant datasets properly.
-Please use ssc install tsspell, replace in Stata to install the third-party command.
+Please set up the LIBNAME and directories in SAS and Stata to properly reference the relevant datasets.
+In Stata, use the command ssc install tsspell, replace to install the third-party command.

-Please note END_DATE in the link table is the most recent update date of CRSP STOCKNAMES file (rather than a missing value) if the link is still active.
-Therefore, please use the most recent CRSP STOCKNAMES file to avoid any unexpected error.
+Please note that in the link table, the END_DATE column represents the most recent update date of the CRSP STOCKNAMES file (rather than a missing value) if the link is still active.
+Therefore, it is important to use the most recent CRSP STOCKNAMES file to avoid any unexpected error.

-Thanks to two WRDS articles: Merging CRSP and Compustat Data and Linking IBES and CRSP Data.
+I would like to express my gratitude to two WRDS articles: Merging CRSP and COMPUSTAT Data and Linking IBES and CRSP Data for their valuable insights.

 A test on Stata running speed on MacBook Pro (M1 Pro chip) and old Macs